 Turn out when firm, and serve with boiled custard or compote of fruit.

 You'll especially love the fresh sweetness of the fruit flavors.
 The honeycomb cream dessert is absolutely delicious when served with a fruit compote or a simple homemade custard.
-Give these old fashioned Cape Dutch recipes a try.
+Give these traditional Cape Dutch recipes a try.
+You'll love them!